nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ![Parser Component Screenshot](https://raw.githubusercontent.com/AY2122s2-cs2113t-t10-1/tp/master/docs/images/developerguide/ParserComponent.drawio.png)
 <br>
 The `Parser` component consists of the `Parser` class, `ParserUtils` class as well as the `ParserErrors` class.<br>
-The `Parser` class serves as a provides utility methods to parse commands and arguments from the user and return a `Command` object representing an instruction that the user has for SplitLah.
+The `Parser` class provides utility methods to parse commands and arguments from the user and return a `Command` object representing an instruction that the user has for SplitLah.
-It is the class in the `Parser` component that other external classes interact with.<br>
+`Parser` class is the only class in the `Parser` component that other external classes interact with.<br>
-On the other hand, the `ParserUtils` class provide supporting methods for `Parser` class to properly run, and `ParserErrors` class provide methods to produce custom error messages for the `Parser` package.
+On the other hand, the `ParserUtils` class provide supporting methods for `Parser` class to properly run, and `ParserErrors` class provide methods to produce custom error messages for the `Parser` component.

 <!-- Insert Sequence Diagram -->

 The general workflow of the `Parser` component is as follows:
 1. When required to parse for a command, an input String object is passed to the `Parser#getCommand()` method.
-2. The `Parser#getCommandType()` method is then called to decipher what command is to be carried out.
+2. The `Parser#getCommandType()` method is then called to decide what command is to be carried out given the input from the user.
-3. Then, `Parser#getRemainingArgument()` method is run to extract the arguments of the input command.
+3. Then, `Parser#getRemainingArgument()` method is run to extract the arguments from the user input.
-4. The arguments are passed to the specified `XYZCommand#prepare()` method if there are any arguments.
+4. The arguments are then passed to the specified `XYZCommand#prepare()` method if there are any arguments.
 Otherwise, the constructor is called.
-Both methods will create a new `XYZCommand` object.
+Either methods will result in the creation of a new `XYZCommand` object.
 (`XYZCommand` is a placeholder for specific subclass of the `Command` class, e.g. `SessionCreateCommand`)
-5. This `Command` object is then returned by `Parser#getCommand()` method.
+5. The created `XYZCommand` object is then returned by `Parser#getCommand()` method.

 ### Command Component